-Email: email@example.com for more information, or book by sending cheques to EEG, Locked Bag 3, ORBOST 3888 or via Paypal using the button below.
+Email: email@example.com for more information, or book by sending cheques to EEG, Locked Bag 3, ORBOST 3888 or via Paypal or a credit card using the button at the bottom of this page.
 A PayPal account is not required to use the PayPal payment option.

 The camping area has dry composting toilets.
 We provide: tour guides, firewood for the two community fires at the marquee, 12v solar power, information tent and organic fruit to take on daily walks.